 Oak Street Cottages – Abertillery.

-The main image (featured above) taken sometime between 1905 and 1920 shows the Station Hotel, rebuilt in 1902 by Mr Noel Bagley, Building Contractor of Oak Street, Abertillery and the 3 attached cottages which at the time this image was taken belonged to Mr D. W. Morgan, the South Wales Argus Offices of Newport and Messrs S. M. Ash, details of which can be seen below.
+The main image (featured above) taken sometime between 1905 and 1920 shows the Station Hotel, rebuilt in 1902 by Mr Noel Bagley, contractor of Oak Street, Abertillery and the 3 attached cottages which at the time this image was taken belonged to Mr D. W. Morgan, the South Wales Argus Offices of Newport and Messrs S. M. Ash, details of which can be seen below.

 The Station Hotel.

-Mr Rhys Richards, Hotel Keeper, born 1878 at Neath with his wife Mrs Katie Richards nee Jones also of Neath with family Miss Victoria Richards and Master Howell Richards.
-Also residing at the premises were Mrs Elizabeth Jones (mother-in-law) and Servants Mr William Jones, Mr Albert Jones and Miss Evelyn Richards.
+Mr Rhys Richards, hotel keeper, born 1878 at Neath with his wife Mrs Katie Richards nee Jones also of Neath with family Miss Victoria Richards and Master Howell Richards.
+Also residing at the premises were Mrs Elizabeth Jones (mother-in-law) and servants Mr William Jones, Mr Albert Jones and Miss Evelyn Richards.

 Following is a Link to – The Story of the Station Hotel

 Resident at 5 Oak Street were Messrs Sydney Mortimore Ash, Harnessmaker and Saddler, born 1872 at Newbridge, Monmouthshire.
 Mr Ash lived at the premises with his wife Elizabeth and children.
 In June 1910 Mr Ash opened another saddlery shop at the Arcade Abertillery and operated from both premises.
 In September 1920 Messrs Ash & Son vacated their 5 Oak Street shop, moved their business to the shop at the Arcade and extended the Arcade shop into High Street Abertillery.
 Shortly afterwards the old Oak Street premises were taken over as a cafe.